TrellixVulnTeam/swahilipython_SCMU/Doc/reference/lexical_analysis.rst

 to compute the indentation level of the line, which in turn is used to determine the grouping of statements.

-Tabs are replaced (from left to right) by one to eight spaces such that the total number of characters up to and including the replacement is a multiple of eight (this is intended to be the same rule as used by Unix).
+Tabs are replaced (kutoka left to right) by one to eight spaces such that the total number of characters up to and including the replacement is a multiple of eight (this is intended to be the same rule as used by Unix).
 The total number of spaces preceding the first non-blank character then determines the line's